mcjill/ezpie/docs/README.md

 <div id="website">
   <h1> :computer: How to get started(website)?</h1>
   <p>
-    Ezpie is right now at <a href="https://ishaan010.github.io/ezpie">beta version</a>, So data may get updated as per version update of a programming language.
+    Ezpie is right now at <a href="https://ishaan010.github.io/ezpie">beta version</a>, so data may get updated as per version update of a programming language.
   </p>
 </div>
 <div id="error">
   <h1>Report any errors</h1>
   <p>
-    Before you can jump into reporting, make sure that no one else have made an <a href="https://github.com/ishaan010/ezpie/issues?q=is%3Aopen+is%3Aissue>issue</a> on       it. <br>
+    Before you can jump into reporting, make sure that no one else has raised an <a href="https://github.com/ishaan010/ezpie/issues?q=is%3Aopen+is%3Aissue>issue</a> about it. <br>
     If there is no such issue already, then create an
     <a href="https://github.com/ishaan010/ezpie/issues/new?assignees=&labels=&template=bug_report.md&title=">issue</a>
   </p>